datuhealth/idiomatic-html/README.md

 developing a maintainable code base, and ensuring that you have a relatively scalable interface between your HTML and CSS/JS.

-* Use clear, thoughtful, and appropriate names for HTML classes.
-The names should be informative both within HTML and CSS files.
+* Use [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) syntax for class and ID names.
 * Avoid _systematic_ use of abbreviated class names.
 Don't make things difficult to understand.